microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/examples/Get-MgServicePrincipal.md

 SignInAudience : AzureADMultipleOrgs
 ```

-This example gets the service principal by display name.
+This example gets the service principal by the display name.

-To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about the permissions for this resource, see the [Application permissions reference](/graph/permissions-reference#applicationreadall).

-To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+To consent to these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes Application.Read.All, Application.ReadWrite.All`.

 ### Example 3: Get a count of the service principals